aleksandrskrivickis/comp_1640_idea_collection_system/README.md

       - We store customer's email, whilst in real system we have it readily available

 ### Questions answered by a customer
-      - Quality assurance manager
-      - admin features -
-      - Test plan -
-      - Multiple roles -
-      -
+      To be filled in by Jake
 ### Design sketch demonstration to the customer
-      We have proposed two design prototypes (By Niana and Nathalie), Nathalie's design was selected by the team as the most suitable one for demonstration to the custimer:
+      We have proposed two design prototypes (By Niana and Nathalie), Nathalie's design was selected by the team as the most suitable one for demonstration to the custimer. - accepted